 Recent Population Trends

 For the 30 years from 1970 to 2000, Norwich’s growth rate outpaced state and regional averages as shown in Figure 4-3.
 It was during the 1980s that Norwich experienced its greatest absolute population growth.
 Figure 4-4 shows recent population figures for the town.
 Trends indicate that the rate of growth, which slowed during the 1990s, has continued that trajectory and has actually declined in the last decade.
 Norwich’s recent growth trends mirror those of the state and region, which are driven by economic and demographic factors.
+We recognize that no amount of zoning regulation will overcome state and regional trends.
+Most recently Norwich’s population has been declining from 2000 to 2017 the population dropped from about 3544 to 3300 a drop of around 6% while the rest of the region grew by about 4%.
+Norwich’s school population dropped by about one-third.
+Whether Norwich’s population and school population will continue to drop, hold steady or increase is a matter of considerable speculation.

 Components of Population Growth.
 Population growth in any geographic area can be broken down into two major components: natural increase and net migration.
 Natural increase can be calculated by subtracting the number of resident deaths during any period from the number of births to town residents.
 Net migration can be calculated by comparing the number who move into a town with the number who move out of a town during any period.
 These two components of Norwich’s recent population growth are shown in Figure 4-5.
 During periods of rapid growth, in-migration is typically the dominant factor, while during periods of slower growth natural increase usually accounts for the larger share.
 Overall, Norwich’s recent population growth occurred primarily in response to net migration (new people moving into town).